Microsoft Dynamics GP Upgrade Thoughts - Advanced Strategies

 The most important takeaway is that all upgrades are complicated and expensive.
 The real cost of the upgrade is never the cost of the new software, that is just the tip of the iceberg.
 In making that decision for your company, consider all of your options carefully and do not base that critical business decision on marketing materials promoting the latest shiny toy.

-The next article, Cloud Options and Strategies, will delve into the specifics behind each decision and provide valuable insights to help you make a more informed choice.
+Cloud Options and Strategies, will delve into the specifics behind each decision and provide valuable insights to help you make a more informed choice.